slhowardESR/arctic-training/README.md

 # Arctic Training hands on materials

-hands on materials for the Arctic Data training workshop
+Hands on materials for the Arctic Data training workshop

 * data
 * lessons